Lichen sclerosus (LIE-kun skluh-ROW-sus) is a condition that causes patchy, discolored, thin skin. It usually affects the genital and anal areas.

-Anyone can get lichen sclerosus but postmenopausal women have a high risk.
+Anyone can get lichen sclerosus but postmenopausal women are at higher risk.
+It isn't contagious and can't be spread through sexual contact.

 When to see a doctor

 See your health care provider if you have symptoms of lichen sclerosus.

 If you've already been diagnosed with lichen sclerosus, see your health care provider every 6 to 12 months.
 These visits are important to check for any skin changes or side effects of treatment.

 Sign up for free and stay up to date on research advancements, health tips, current health topics, and expertise on managing health.
 Click here for an email preview.

 To provide you with the most relevant and helpful information, and understand which

 information is beneficial, we may combine your email and website usage information with

 other information we have about you.
 If you are a Mayo Clinic patient, this could